GcMAF

 amino acids (FIG. 3).
 To obtain the correct construction,

-competent E. coli HB101 cells were transformed with pVL vector and
+competent E. coli HB101 cells were transformed with pVL vector

-ampicillin (LB/ampicillin plates).
-The DNA was prepared for the
+containing ampicillin (LB/ampicillin plates).
+The DNA was

-the 3' poly A stretch.
-The clones with 3' ply A (from the poly A
+first searching for the 3' poly A stretch.
+The clones with 3'

-tail of mRNA) were then sequenced from the 5' end to confirm the
+ply A (from the poly A tail of mRNA) were then sequenced from

-correct orientation of the full length DNA for the Gc peptide.
+DNA for the Gc peptide.

-[0050] 2) Co-transfection of Insect Cells with the Cloned
+Co-transfection of Insect Cells with the Cloned Plasmid DNA

-Plasmid DNA and Wild-type Viral DNA
+and Wild-type Viral DNA

 [0051] A monolayer (2.5*10<6 >cells in each of 25-cm<2